Jack Flash: Official serial sagas

 Until November 1975, The Beano featured adventure text comics in their issues.
 An uncredited scriptwriter at DC Thomson would write each saga and an assigned artist designed artwork for a scene to fit each of the issue's eleven paragraphs.
 Jack Flash had six sagas featured in the magazine for nine years between issue 355 and 835, with artwork by Dudley D. Watkins, Fred Sturrock, Paddy Brennan and Andy Hutton, respectively.
 Despite his "superhero" conventions, Jack Flash's stories had notable "fish out of water" plots, where fighting criminals was occasional within a story arc about him being a helpful boy who happened to have powers.

-Flash's first story, Jack Flash the Flying Boy, followed Flash's adventures after he arrived in Colbay.
+Flash's first story, “Jack Flash the Flying Boy”, followed Flash's adventures after he arrived in Colbay.
 Watkins, who also designed many funnies and adventure stories for The Beano, drew the story panels for eleven issues until Sturrock replaced him in issue 367.
 Sturrock continued illustrating for saga number two the following year, which spanned 20 issues between May and October.
 Due to family illness, Flash is put in charge of a couple's four children as they leave to care for a relative.
-Brennan and Hutton both illustrated for the fourth and seventh sagas, respectively, in a series now named Jack Flash.
+Brennan and Hutton both illustrated for the fourth and seventh sagas, respectively, in a series now named “Jack Flash”.
 From issue 701 to 719, Brennan drew artwork for a story about Flash crash-landing his space ship in "Darkest" Africa, becoming marooned with schoolchildren he travelled with.
 The seventh (final) saga was a two-month long story about Flash helping a circus look for its escaped lion.

 The rest of Flash's stories featured him as joint-lead with others.
-The third saga (illustrated by Brennan), Jack Flash and the Terrible Twins (1951), introduces Flash's family to the series as Flash reunites with his parents and his younger twin siblings: Jane and Jet, the "terrible twins" that cause mischief and chaos that Flash chases after them to fix.
-Flash also featured in 1956's 10-issued adventure story The Happy-Go-Luckies (also illustrated by Brennan), helping the Luckie family move from Kent to Africa.
+The third saga (illustrated by Brennan), “Jack Flash and the Terrible Twins” (1951), introduces Flash's family to the series as Flash reunites with his parents and his younger twin siblings: Jane and Jet, the "terrible twins" that cause mischief and chaos that Flash chases after them to fix.
+Flash also featured in 1956's ten-issue adventure story “The Happy-Go-Luckies” (also illustrated by Brennan), helping the Luckie family move from Kent to Africa.